jihunhwang/jihunhwang.github.io/_posts/2024-01-22-UWSP_CTF_2023_writeup.md

 <p></p>

 <font size="4">
-<p>Yes, when it said missing header, it really mean it.
-I copy pasted the missing part, and my life becomes good now.</p>
+<p>Yes, when it said missing header, it really meant it.
+I copy pasted the missing part, and my life is good now.</p>
 </font>

 <center>